SingularityUniversity/formassembly-theme/README.md

 #### Preview your Theme

-To preview your theme as you edit the scss files, open /preview/THEME_NAME.html in your browser.
+To preview your theme as you edit the scss files, open /preview/[your theme].html in your browser.
 As long as the `gulp watch` command is still running, you should be able to see your changes when refreshing the page.

 Any SCSS compilation error will be displayed in the terminal window where `gulp watch` is running.

 To preview your changes without reloading the page each time, you can install the [LiveReload extension for Chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en).
-Once installed, click the LiveReload icon in Chrome to enable the extension on your preview page and restart the `gulp watch` command.
+Once installed, click the LiveReload icon in Chrome to enable the extension on your preview page.

 #### Save your Progress